Ryuichi Kihara: 2018–2019 season: End of Suzaki/Kihara

-Partnership with Miura
+Partnership with Riku Miura

-2019–2020 season: Debut
+2019–2020 season: Debut of Miura/Kihara

-Following the end of his partnership with Suzaki, Kihara contemplated retiring from competitive figure skating until he was contacted by Canadian pair skating coach, Bruno Marcotte, who Kihara already knew due to having previously taken part in some of Marcotte's past training camps.
-Marcotte asked Kihara if he would be interested in having a pair skating skating tryout with his student and fellow Japanese pair skater, Riku Miura.
-Kihara agreed to it and following a successful tryout, he and Miura moved to Oakville, Ontario, Canada to train at the Skate Oakville Skating Club fulltime under Marcotte, Meagan Duhamel, and Brian Shales.
+Following the end of his partnership with Suzaki, Kihara contemplated retiring from competitive figure skating.
+In May 2019, however, he was asked to take part in a pair skating seminar, held in Nagoya, at the request of the Japan Skating Federation.
+There, fellow pair skater, Riku Miura and her coach, Bruno Marcotte, were also in attendance.
+At the encouragement of Marcotte, Miura and Kihara decided to try skating together and following a successful tryout, they decided to team up.
+Two weeks later, the pair moved to Oakville, Ontario, Canada to train at the Skate Oakville Skating Club fulltime under Marcotte, Meagan Duhamel, and Brian Shales.

 Miura/Kihara made their international competitive debut at 2019 NHK Trophy, where they finished fifth.
 They were the only pair competing at the 2019–20 Japan Championships and had two falls in the short program.
 The free skate proved more successful, allowing them to claim the Japanese national title and assignments to the ISU championships in the second half of the season.

 After an eighth-place finish at the 2020 Four Continents Championships, Miura/Kihara were assigned to compete at the World Championships in Montreal, but the event was cancelled as a result of the coronavirus pandemic.